jax-ml/jax/docs/new_docs/201/shard-map.md

 In machine learning, we often use `psum` to compute total losses or, when we have a `grad` inside the `shard_map`ped function body, total gradients.

-In the sequel, we'll see how `psum` can be implemented in terms of other primitives, which gives some intuition about its communication cost.
+Next, we'll see how `psum` can be implemented in terms of other primitives, which gives some intuition about its communication cost.

 ### `all_gather`